-- Link individuals to care
+- Link and refer to treatment

 - Provide information and educational materials

 - Referrals and Support

 How is HEPATITIS C transmitted?

 - Sharing injection drug equipment, even once many years ago

 - Sexual transmission (not common, however, some sexual practices may involve blood)